-> Nick Wood, Education and Development Lead at York St John University
+Nick Wood, Armed Forces and Uniformed Services Manager at York St John University

-> Nick served in the Royal Navy (Fleet Air Arm) and saw active service during the Falklands War in 1982.
+Nick served in the Royal Navy (Fleet Air Arm) and saw active service during the Falklands War in 1982.
 In 2010 he was awarded the Butler Trust HRH Princess Royal Award for services to Veterans following the development and national roll out of the Veterans In Custody Support model for the National Offender Management Services.
 The model includes the identification ‘Ask the Question’ process which was shared with NHS services.

 Following the on-going success of the Veterans Awareness CPD, Nick was invited to attend the Forces In Mind Trust 2 day consultation at St Georges House Windsor to discuss the issues around ‘Transition’ to civilian life for Service Leavers.
 He is a Visiting Fellow at the Anglia Ruskin University Veterans and Families Institute contributing to their MSc Veterans and Families Studies and is part of the NHS England Liaison and Diversion project pilot board in Wakefield incorporating the identification of ex-Armed Forces people into the pathway model.

 Nick sits on the national SSAFA Prison In Reach Focus Group and has been invited to be part of the newly formed COBSEO (cluster group) Veterans in the Criminal Justice System.
 In his YSJU role he assists the NHS Armed Forces Commissioning and Network groups, MoD Yorkshire & Humber VAPC and numerous Local Authorities to take their Covenant, strategic and supportive agendas forward.

 Mick Fleming, Armed Forces & Uniformed Services Officer at York St John University